12tare21/instagram-copy/readme.md

-this is cloned web version of instagram built using laravel web framewrok.
+this is cloned web version of instagram built using laravel web framework.